Greek Warfare

 Photos of vase paintings, sculpture, bronze statues, and artefacts

-Game - name the weapons and armour in a vase painting of a hoplite
+Game - name the weapons and armour in a vase painting of a hoplite, or a photo of a hoplite re-enactor

 Game - identify artefacts in museums

-One volunteer will try out some replicas of arms and I will teach them how they were used, in marching and combat.
+Re-enactment: One volunteer will try out some replicas of arms and I will teach them how they were used, in marching and combat.
 Three volunteers will pretend to be in ranks and files.
-Then nine in all will form a phalanx, and we will see why the phalanxes were so strong.
+Then nine will form a phalanx, and we will see why the phalanx was so strong.

 MAKE HELMETS AND SHIELDS

 Children will make copies of helmets and shields.
 They will be divided into groups of four, and each group will make one set.
-This is a challenging activity, suitable for year 5s or 6s, or able year 4s.
+This is a challenging activity, suitable for year 5-6s and very able year 4s.
+Extra support will be needed, especially with younger children.

-Shiny bronze card will be used, and templates for drawing round and cutting out, followed by sticking with glue, tape, and staples.
+Shiny bronze and thick white card will be used, and templates for drawing round and cutting out, followed by sticking with glue, tape, and staples.
 Children will draw designs on their shields with markers.

-Materials provided by me: bronze card, white card, templates, double sided tape, staplers, sellotape, rope, plasticine, large scissors, pencil sharpeners, marker pens
+Materials provided by me: bronze card, thick white card (for the shield rims), thin card for helmet crests (choice of red, white and black), templates, double sided tape, staplers, sellotape, rope, plasticine, large scissors, pencil sharpeners, permanent markers

-Materials provided by the school: Pritt sticks, scissors, pencils, erasers, paint, palettes, brushes, pots for water
+Materials provided by the school: Pritt sticks, scissors, pencils, erasers, paint, palettes, marker pens for the shield rims and helmet crests, brushes, pots for water

 left: helmet made at Peacefield Primary School, Marple, March 2009.